laubonghaudoi/Chinese_Rime/README.md

 - [芽油](https://github.com/Yaryou)
 - [滕謄](https://github.com/tengtengteng)

-# Collection of Rime Input Method Schemas for Chinese Dialects
+# Collection of Rime Input Method Schemas for Chinese
+/Dialects

 **[中文](https://github.com/laubonghaudoi/Chinese_dialect_Rime_schema#%E4%B8%AD%E5%B7%9E%E9%9F%BB%E8%BC%B8%E5%85%A5%E6%B3%95%E6%BC%A2%E8%AA%9E%E6%96%B9%E8%A8%80%E6%8B%BC%E9%9F%B3%E6%96%B9%E6%A1%88%E5%85%A8%E9%9B%86)        [English](https://github.com/laubonghaudoi/Chinese_dialect_Rime_schema#collection-of-rime-input-method-schemas-for-chinese-dialects)**

 ## The Mission of this Project

-This repo collects the Rime phonetic spelling input method schemas and character sets for Old Chinese, Middle Chinese and modern Chinese topolects(dialects).
+This repo collects the phonetic spelling schemas and character sets of [Rime input method](https://rime.im/) for Old Chinese, Middle Chinese and modern Chinese topolects/dialects.
 This project aims to:

-1. Provide useful phonetic spelling input schemas for all non-Mandarin Chinese topolects(dialects), preventing the predicament where non-Mandarin Chinese speakers are compelled to type in Mandarin.
+1. Provide useful phonetic spelling input schemas for all non-Mandarin Chinese topolects/dialects, preventing the predicament where non-Mandarin Chinese speakers are compelled to type in Mandarin.
-2. Serve as a useful tool for Chinese topolect/dialect learners, as one can use phonetic spelling input to practice the standard pronounciation and orthorgraphy.
+2. Serve as a useful tool for Chinese topolect/dialect learners, as one can use phonetic spelling input to practice the standard pronunciation and orthography.
 3. Provide references for academic researches (Linguistics, Sinology, Anthropology, etc.).

 This project also supports the promotion project of non-Mandarin phonetic spelling input.
 For a complete statement of the mission and motivation of the promotion, please read [this page](https://laubonghaudoi.github.io/dialects/blog/mission.html) (Chinese only).

 This repo works as three parts:

 1. Folders under the `sources/` directory are the source repos of some schemas, which are preserved as submodules so that the schema designers can keep their schemas up to date.
-Since not all schemas are open-sourced on Github, the collection under this directory is incomplete.
+Since not all schemas are open-sourced on GitHub, the collection under this directory is incomplete.
-2. The `data/` directory is a complete collection, which contains schemas that I collected from all sources (including those on Github).
+2. The `data/` directory is a complete collection, which contains schemas that I collected from all sources (including those on GitHub).
 I will check the version of schemas under `sources/` regularly and copy the newest version to `data/`.
-3. The `download/` directory serves as the folder for the [realeased](https://github.com/laubonghaudoi/Chinese_dialect_Rime_schema/releases) packages.
-It contains only the selected schema for the prestiged dialect of each language.
+3. The `download/` directory serves as the folder for the [released](https://github.com/laubonghaudoi/Chinese_dialect_Rime_schema/releases) packages.
+It contains only the selected schema for the prestige dialect of each language.
 Hence users can download, deploy and use these off-the-shelf schemas conveniently.

 ## Tutorial